-In the US, the most widely recognized and accepted standard for Valuation of a Business and Industry Standard of value is the “fair market value”.
+In the USA, the most widely recognized and accepted standard for Company Valuation is the “fair market value”.
 It is also the legal standard of value in many other although not all business valuation situations.

 The American Society of Appraisers (ASA) definition of fair market value is “the amount at which property would change hands between a willing seller and a willing buyer when neither is acting under compulsion and when both have a reasonable knowledge of the relevant facts.
 There is general agreement that the definition implies that the parties have the ability as well as the willingness to buy or to sell.
 The “market” in this definition can be thought of like all the potential buyers and sellers of like businesses or professional practices.

-In the legal interpretations of fair market value (valuation of a business), the willing buyer and willing seller are persons, dealing at arm’s length, rather than any particular buyer or seller.
+In the legal interpretations of fair market value (company valuation ), the willing buyer and willing seller are persons, dealing at arm’s length, rather than any particular buyer or seller.
 In other words, a price would not be considered representative of fair market valuation if it is influenced by special motivations not characteristic of a typical buyer or seller.
 That is not to say, however, that the concept of fair market valuation precludes identifying groups of willing participants.
 Quite the contrary, the valuer should be able to identify categories of willing purchasers.
 Furthermore, the analyst cannot ignore the seller.
 However, the seller must be willing to sell under conditions that exist as of the business appraisal date.

 The concept of fair market valuation of a business assumes prevalent economic and market conditions at the date of the particular valuation. or “The Company valuation of XYZ stock is really much more (or less) than the price it’s selling for on the New York Stock Exchange today.”
 This is because the concept of fair market value means the price at which a transaction could be expected to take place under conditions existing at the business appraisal date.